jbueza/jQuery.ServiceLocator/Readme.md

 ## Notes

 * It is still tied to jQuery or Zepto.
 Working towards perhaps detecting if you're on Windows8 (WinJS) so we can use the WinJS APIs instead of having jQuery/Zepto as a dependency.
+Also, we're looking at an adapter for Titanium SDK (Appcelerator).
 * Running the test suite (jasmine bdd) requires phantomjs being installed! (install it, add it to your path)

 ## Running from repository